HELVE/GO_ROGUE_MANUAL/README.md

 > All problem solvers and problem inventors have had the experience of thinking, and then overthinking, themselves into a dead end.
 The question we’ve all encountered—and, inevitably, will encounter again—is how to get things moving and keep them moving.
 That is, how to get unstuck.

+trigger aspect to think about:

+> For me, the quest for a breakthrough often requires getting myself into literal motion; one small step for Poincaré but a whole sequence of steps for me.
+I’ll take a long hike, during which my mind has nothing to worry about except putting one foot in front of the other, or I’ll go for a long drive, so that my primary focus is on the road.
+Maybe it’s the endorphins, or maybe it’s refocussing my attention on some other activity which enables a new idea.
+Perhaps it is the momentary feeling of being untethered that gives the mind free rein—the space to have a good idea.

 Chapters:
 - Go into chaos to create your own order.
 - Dopamine Trails - optimization